Congressional Hispanic Caucus Institute (CHCI) Congressional Internship Program

 In 1978, three Members of the Congressional Hispanic Caucus identified the need for more Latinos in public service.
 The Congressional Hispanic Caucus Institute, Inc. was formed as a non-partisan 501(c)(3) organization to Develop the Next Generation of Latino Leaders.
 Today, CHCI is an educational clearinghouse, administering nationally-recognized fellowship and internship opportunities year-round, which expose young Latino leaders to the world of politics and policy in Washington, DC.

-Paid internship programs for college students for Spring, Summer and Fall.
+Paid internship programs for college students for Summer and Fall.

 CHCI is seeking full-time undergraduate students who are interested in participating in the CHCI Congressional Internship Program.
 Selected individuals will receive an unmatched experience, learning first-hand about our nation’s legislative process while working for a member of Congress and receiving weekly leadership programming from CHCI.